jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/virtual-network.md

 ##
 ### 1. Requirements
-This tutorial requires some tools installed in host environment, will use Azure as a cloud provider with CLI authentication and terraform:
+This tutorial requires that some tools are installed in host environment, that will use Azure as a cloud provider with CLI authentication and terraform:

 - Azure CLI: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli